Pandemic-Affected Research Continuation Initiative

 4. Complete the Budget Form.

 Please fill out the PARCI budget template with the details of your requested support.
-(Please note: equipment costs are not allowable under this program.
-Supplies costs will be considered.)
+Please note: equipment costs are not allowable under this program.
+Requests for supplies and expenses related to face-to-face human subjects research will be considered.
 You do not have to complete every section of the form.
-Then, save the workbook as a PDF and upload it to the application.
+Save the document as a PDF and upload both the .xls and .pdf documents to the application.

 5. Provide a Budget Explanation.